Early voting in Coffee County ends Thursday

-Early voting for the May 3 Coffee County primaries will wind down this week.
+Early voting for the May 3 Coffee County primaries will end on Thursday.

 The final day to cast your ballot in the early voting period is Thursday, April 28.
 If you miss early voting, election day will be May 3.